teatwig/nano-9/README.md

 Nano-9 is Bevy in [Pico-8](https://www.lexaloffle.com/pico-8.php) clothing.

 > [!WARNING]
-> `Nano-9` is currently in the early stages of development and is subject to
+> Nano-9 is currently in the early stages of development and is subject to
-> breaking changes.
+> breaking changes and not ready for public consumption.

 ## Goals